c-minz/LaTeX-causets/README.md

 # The `causets` package
 The LaTeX package `causets` lets you create (Hasse) diagrams of causal sets.
-Causal sets (causets) are locally finite, partially ordered sets and are consider as a framework for quantum gravity.
+Causal sets (causets) are locally finite, partially ordered sets (posets) and are consider as a framework for quantum gravity.
 This package is built on the package `tikz`, which is usually included in the standard LaTeX installations and loaded automatically with `\usepackage{causets}`.

 The diagrams can be used inline with text or mathematical expressions, or they may be included in a TikZ pictures.
 The three main commands (macros) are